-Robert Conrad, star of “The Wild, Wild West,” dies at 84
+Robert Conrad, star of “The Wild Wild West,” dies at 84

-LOS ANGELES (AP) — Robert Conrad, the rugged, contentious actor who starred in the hugely popular 1960s television series “Hawaiian Eye” and “The Wild, Wild West,” died Saturday.
+LOS ANGELES (AP) — Robert Conrad, the rugged, contentious actor who starred in the hugely popular 1960s television series “Hawaiian Eye” and “The Wild Wild West,” died Saturday.
 He was 84.

 The actor died of heart failure in Malibu, California, family spokesperson Jeff Ballard said.
 A small private service is planned for March 1, which would have been his 85th birthday.

-Note: This story has been updated to remove a comma from “The Wild Wild West” and correct that the show ran until 1969, not 1970.
-It also corrects that NBC ran the “Baa Baa Black Sheep” series, not CBS.